RedHorseVR/VFCode/README.md

 These productivity gains appear to far exceed what's possible with standard LLM coding tools alone.

 ## 👨‍💻 Getting Involved

+CONNECT WITH ME AND ASK FOR FULL SOURCE ACCESS

 There are several ways to contribute to the VFC project:

 1. **Immediate Needs** - Help with: